prodriguezsosa/EmbeddingRegression/Explainer/explainer.md

 # Embedding Regression: A Non-Technical Explainer

 Our [paper](https://github.com/prodriguezsosa/EmbeddingRegression/blob/main/Paper/RodriguezSpirlingStewart_EmbedRegression.pdf) is technical in places, but the central ideas are simple and straightforward.
-Below we lay out a non-technical account of what we do for a social science audience potentially unfamiliar with embeddings.
+Here we give a non-technical account for a social science audience potentially unfamiliar with embeddings.
 Below each section, you will find a "too long, didn't read" summary.

 ## 1. Meaning as Context